HomeBlogSAM.gov

 Why SAM.gov matters

-SAM (System for Award Management) replaced CCR in 2012 and now consolidates six different legacy government systems into one registration.
+SAM (System for Award Management) replaced CCR back in 2012.
+It now folds six legacy government systems into one registration.
 Three things live there:

-• Entity registration — so the government can pay you.
+• Entity registration — so the Treasury can actually pay you.

-• Reps & Certs — answers to ~150 compliance questions that get baked into every contract.
+• Reps & Certs — answers to roughly 150 compliance questions that get baked into every contract you win.
+These are legally binding.

-• Discovery — contracting officers search SAM daily looking for small, veteran-owned, or HUBZone firms that match open needs.
+• Discovery — contracting officers run SAM searches every day, looking for small, veteran-owned, or HUBZone firms in their NAICS.

-The discovery layer is the most under-utilized.
-Contracting officers can't award you something they can't find.
+Discovery is the part most firms ignore.
+A contracting officer can't award you something they can't find.
 A neglected SAM record is functionally the same as not being registered at all.

 Phase 1 — Pre-flight